cjihrig/nuisance/README.md

 ## Configuration Options

 - `strategies` (array) - An array of strings, representing the authentication strategies to be tested.
+The strategies are tested one at a time.
+As soon as one strategy fails, no additional strategies are tried.